WordPress Security

 Manage multiple WP Cerber instances from one dashboard

-A short introduction to a remote management technology which has been built into WP Cerber Security since version 8.0.
+A short introduction to a remote website management technology which is available since WP Cerber Security 8.0.

 How does it work

-The technology enables you to manage the WP Cerber plugin, monitor activity, and upgrade plugins on multiple WordPress powered websites from a main WordPress website which is called a main website.
+The Cerber.Hub technology enables you to manage WP Cerber plugins, monitor activity, and upgrade installed plugins on multiple WordPress-powered websites from one, central WordPress website which is called a main website.

-To activate this technology, you need to enable a main mode on any website you are going to use as a main, central website and a managed mode on all websites you want to connect to the main website and manage them remotely.
+To activate this technology, you need to enable a main website mode on a website you are going to use as a central management console, and a managed mode on all websites you want to connect to the main website to manage them remotely.

 Getting started on the main website

-To configure the main website go to the Cerber.Hub admin page and enable main website mode.
-Once you’ve done this you can add managed websites by using a secret access token generated on managed websites.
+To start using Cerber.Hub, go to the Cerber.Hub admin page on the main website and click Enable main website mode.
+Once you have done this, you can add managed websites by using a secret access token generated on managed websites.

 Adding managed websites

-To add a new managed website on the main website, you need to enable the managed mode on the remote website.
-Go to the Cerber.Hub admin page and enable the managed mode.
+To connect a website you want to manage remotely to the main website, you need to enable the managed mode on such a website.
+On the managed website go to the Cerber.Hub admin page and click Enable managed mode.
 During the activation of the managed mode, a unique secret access token is generated and saved into the database of the managed website.
-Keep the token secret.
+Keep this token secret.

 Manage websites remotely